pooltogether/aave-yield-source/README.md

 PoolTogether Yield Source that uses [Aave](https://aave.com/) V2 to generate yield by lending any ERC20 token supported by Aave and deposited into the Aave Yield Source.

 # Usage

+## Adding a new Aave Lending Pool

+First make sure the Aave json config (`aave/aaveMainnet.json`, etc) includes the lending pool.

+Then, add the token symbol to the list in `aave.config.ts`.

 ## Deployment

 Follow Installation instructions.

 Aave provides a json blob per network of the files in the [docs](https://docs.aave.com/developers/deployed-contracts/deployed-contracts)